ArKT-7/won-deployer/guide/English/prepare-en_t1.md

    ```shell
    won-deployer -h
    ```

->[!INFO]
-> If installed properly then it gives an output else error so do installation again
+- If installed properly then it gives an output else error so do installation again
-> prefer seeing the visual guide down below
+- prefer seeing the visual guide down below

 ### [Next step: How to use](/guide/English/prepare-en_t2.md)

 ### Visual Guide